InitiatDev/initiat-cli/README.md

 # Install dependencies
 go mod tidy

-# Linux users: Install X11 dependencies for clipboard support
-# Ubuntu/Debian
-sudo apt-get install libx11-dev libxrandr-dev libxinerama-dev libxcursor-dev libxi-dev

-# CentOS/RHEL/Fedora
-sudo yum install libX11-devel libXrandr-devel libXinerama-devel libXcursor-devel libXi-devel
-# or for newer versions:
-sudo dnf install libX11-devel libXrandr-devel libXinerama-devel libXcursor-devel libXi-devel

-# Arch Linux
-sudo pacman -S libx11 libxrandr libxinerama libxcursor libxi
+# Run the setup script (installs dependencies, tools, etc.)
+initiat setup run

-# Run tests to ensure everything works
+# Run tests
 make ci

-# Build and test the CLI
+# Build the CLI
 go build -o initiat .
-./initiat --help
 ```

-### **What We're Looking For**
-- **Bug fixes** and improvements
-- **New features** that align with our roadmap
-- **Documentation** improvements
-- **Security** enhancements
-- **Performance** optimizations
+**Learn more:** See [Setup Scripts Documentation](docs/SETUP_SCRIPTS.md) for the complete development environment setup.

 ## License

 This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0) - see the [LICENSE](LICENSE) file for details.

 **Important**: This license allows you to use, modify, and distribute the software, but requires that any derivative works or network services using this software must also be open source under the same license.
-This protects the open source nature of the project while allowing commercial use of the web application.

 ## Support